 Module 12: Monitoring the Performance and Health of the Desktop Infrastructure

 This module describes how to identify and monitor relevant services and components to ensure the health and performance of the enterprise desktop infrastructure.

 - Performance and Health Monitoring for the Desktop Infrastructure

-The course is primarily intended for IT Professionals who upgrade, deploy, and manage the Windows 7 and Windows 8 desktop environments.
-These IT professionals typically work in complex computing environments of large to enterprise-sized organizations and may work with virtualized desktop environments, remote applications, and desktop automation.
+The course is primarily intended for IT Professionals who manage the desktop environments for organizations, and want to specialize in Windows® 8 desktop deployments.
+These IT professionals typically work in complex computing environments of large to enterprise-sized organizations.
 In addition. the secondary audience for this course includes IT professionals who want to take the 70-415: Implementing an Enterprise Desktop and Device Infrastructure exam as a stand-alone, or as part of the requirement for the MCSE: Desktop Infrastructure certification.